A brand is the community's idea, experience, and perception of your organization, not a mere a logo or brochure.

 In addition to motivation and training, organizations need to keep a track on how engaged employees are at work because engagement is a vital element that determines if the employees will stay with the organization in the long-term.
 From understanding where your organization is thriving and where it is struggling to what keeps your employees engaged, and how to decrease turnover with employee engagement data analytics, Mettl’s Employee Engagement Assessment solves all your woes.

-Topics: Recruitment Strategy
+Topics: Recruitment Process/Strategy